Healthdirect Free Australian health advice you can count on.

 The Bristol stool chart is used by doctors and other health professionals to assess stool texture.
 Stool texture is classified from type 1, small hard lumps, to type 7, completely liquid.
 A healthy stool is typically type 3 or type 4, which is sausage-shaped with minimal cracks.

-Your doctor or dietician may ask you to use the chart to identify the texture of your stools so they can better understand your symptoms.
+Your doctor or dietitian may ask you to use the chart to identify the texture of your stools so they can better understand your symptoms.

 What if I see blood in my stools?

 If you notice bright red blood on the toilet paper after a bowel motion, it might be due to haemorrhoids or small tears around your anus (fissures).
-It's best to see your doctor to check the cause of the bleeding.
+See your doctor to check the cause of the bleeding.

-If you see lots of blood in your stools and feel faint, call triple zero (000) and ask for an ambulance.
+If you see lots of blood in your stools, call triple zero (000) and ask for an ambulance.

 What if I see worms in my stools?